Good Morning America Logo

 The first symbol of the TV program consists of a three-level inscription.
 Each word of the name forms a separate line.
 The arrangement creates a structure resembling a mountain.

 Interestingly, the name was plagiarized.
-Originally, ABC launched the show AM America, but it was not popular.
-In search of another format, they considered the option of the Boston company Good Morning!
+Originally, ABC launched the show AM America, but it was unpopular.
+In search of another format, they considered the Boston company’s option.
+Good Morning!
 Eventually, the revamped show was named Good Morning America, leading to legal proceedings lost by Boston’s WCVB-TV.

 The symbol looks compact and brilliantly plays on the theme of awakening.